murray1978/A6502/README.md

 # A6502
  6502 project running a modified wozmon and wozaci.
  As it stands ram, rom, 8251 interfaces work, yet to try the 6522 interface, the aci or loading basic from the aci.
+ ACI will not work unless you remove the rom, make a daughter board for it with 4K of ram, a connector for the ACI and have the rom selected from address F000h, the ram from E000h, and the ACI at the default C000h as the current memory decodes the ROM at E000h.

  ## version 2 update.
  14/8/21 version 2 is included as /hardware/6502/6502-Controller.pro /hardware/6502/6502-Controller.sch and /hardware/6502/6502-Controller.kicad_pcb.
  I have fixed an issue with R2 not having a 5V supply, R2 is part of the reset circuit.
  The firmware is 6502mon.asm and 6502aci.asm both have yet to be run.
- You may have to play around with the 8251a setup for it to work.
+ ~You may have to play around with the 8251a setup for it to work.

  Any improvements and suggestions are welcome